alexsexton/Macy/readme.md

 There are two custom page templates: `page-contact.php` and `page-work.php`.

-Contact (`page-contact.php`) is for the contact page, only difference between this and the default page is the background image and colour.
+Contact (`page-contact.php`) is for the contact page, only difference between this and the default page is the background image.

 Work (`page-work.php`) is for the portfolio page and pulls in posts from the 'articles' custom post type.